locknono/leaflet-partition/README.md

 const layerGroup = partition.addTo(map);
 ```

-layerGroup is just a leafelt [LayerGroup](https://leafletjs.com/reference-1.4.0.html#layergroup) Object,which you can take full control of each partition.
+layerGroup is just a leafelt [LayerGroup](https://leafletjs.com/reference-1.4.0.html#layergroup) Object, which allows you to take full control of each partition.

 Set type and style option: